Privy Council of the Hawaiian Kingdom

 The Privy Council of the Hawaiian Kingdom, also known as the King's Privy Council of State or Queen's Privy Council of State (Ka Mōʻī ʻAha Kūkākūkā Malu o ke Aupuni), was a constitutionally-created body of advisers to the sovereign of the Hawaiian Kingdom from 1845 to 1893.
 Its members were known as privy councillors and often involved in the other branches of the government.

 Overview

 The idea of a body of advisors had its origin in the Council of Chiefs (ʻAha Aliʻi) during the early reign of Kamehameha III and his predecessors.
 The ʻAha Aliʻi was also the precedent of the House of Nobles in the Legislature of the Hawaiian Kingdom.
-The first documented meeting on the records of the Privy Council was July 29, 1845, although it may been formed earlier.
+The first documented meeting on the records of the Privy Council was July 29, 1845, although it may have been formed earlier.
 The Privy Council was officially constituted after the passing of "An Act to Organize the Executive Ministry of the Hawaiian Islands" on October 29, 1845, in the Legislature, which formally outlined the appointment of cabinet ministers for the executive branch and the role of a privy council.